rayacooper/helloworld/README.md

    x* The `type` should be a string that describes what this action is supposed to do.
-These action type strings are usually stored in a constant outside the function. x* The `payload` should be an object with a property for every parameter that was passed into the function. x* The function should be exported.
-* In your `reducer` function, add a `case` to the `switch` statement.
-   * The `case` should match the action type you just wrote.
-   * This `case` should return an object with all the same properties you set in `initialState`.
-   * The values of the object should be based on the values of the action payload.
-* In Auth, bring in connect from `react-redux` and the action builder you just wrote.
-* Invoke `connect` at the bottom.
-  * Pass in `null` for the first argument.
-This is because we don't need to use any values from Redux state.
-  * Pass in an object for the second argument.
-Add the action builder you just brought into Auth as a value to this object.
-* Now update both the `register` and `login` methods.
-  * Once the user information has come back from the server, invoke the action builder and pass the information in.
-  * The profile picture and username should now display in the navbar.
+These action type strings are usually stored in a constant outside the function. x* The `payload` should be an object with a property for every parameter that was passed into the function. x* The function should be exported. x* In your `reducer` function, add a `case` to the `switch` statement. x* The `case` should match the action type you just wrote. x* This `case` should return an object with all the same properties you set in `initialState`. x* The values of the object should be based on the values of the action payload. x* In Auth, bring in connect from `react-redux` and the action builder you just wrote. x* Invoke `connect` at the bottom. x* Pass in `null` for the first argument.
+This is because we don't need to use any values from Redux state. x* Pass in an object for the second argument.
+Add the action builder you just brought into Auth as a value to this object. x* Now update both the `register` and `login` methods. x* Once the user information has come back from the server, invoke the action builder and pass the information in. x* The profile picture and username should now display in the navbar.

 # Part 2